ComScore

 • Date: February 25th, 1964

 Muhammad Ali is undeniably one of the most iconic American sports figures.
 Whether it was decimating opponents in the ring, or spurring civil rights changes in the streets, Ali could quite literally do it all.
 Backed by his incredible skill was a loud mouth known for giving his opponents the business.
-After some heated build up to his fight against Sonny Liston, Ali reveled in his victory after knocking Liston out.
+After some heated build up to his fight against Sonny Liston, Ali reveled in his victory after knocking Liston out, as seen in this iconic photo.

 GettyImages 1030695304